QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/architecture.md

 * Limit access to the Windows registry

 ➡️ For root/administrator accounts, the password should be updated regularly, and its usage should be justified.

+➡️ Tell users when their are not allowed to access something, or when it is monitored, and when it can lead to prosecution.
 </div></div>

 <hr class="sep-both">